GenesisCare welcomes budget injection into diagnostic imaging, precision medicine, rural health workforce

 - $40.7 million over 3 years to address the reduction in testing and screening services due to the COVID-19 pandemic

-Chief Medical Officer for GenesisCare Oncology Australia, Radiation Oncologist, Dr Marie Burke OAM, said the “COVID-19 pandemic has had an undeniably profound impact on cancer care in Australia and sadly we are seeing patients presenting with later stage disease due to delayed diagnosis.”
+Chief Medical Officer for GenesisCare Oncology Australia, Radiation Oncologist, Dr Marie Burke OAM, said the “COVID-19 pandemic has had an undeniably profound impact on cancer care in Australia and sadly we are seeing patients presenting with later stage disease due to delayed diagnosis.1 Diagnostic imaging services are a critical component in the provision of highly quality integrated cancer care, from the initial diagnosis through to treatment and ongoing screening of patients.2”

 Futureproofing our regional health system